 MotionPlus sucked, and sadly The Legend of Zelda: Skyward Sword was the marquee game that was supposed to get the Wii remote adapter off the ground.
 Marketed as a more fine-tuned way to use motion controls, Skyward Sword proved that laborious motion controls simply aren’t fun, especially in a game like Zelda.

 Skyward Sword is the first game in the Zelda timeline, so it’s a worthwhile play for all Zelda fans.
-But the controls really, really dampened the experience.
+But the controls really, really dampened the experience as a Wii Game.
 It’s quite a shame, as Skyward Sword could be much higher on this list with a proper control scheme (Nintendo Switch port, please).

 15. The Legend of Zelda: Four Swords Adventures